 The Grand Priory of England

-Today, the gatehouse of the old Priory of Clerkenwell is the seat of the Most Venerable Order of St. John of Jerusalem in the British Realm, which purchased it during the nineteenth century.
-In 1963, the Order of Malta and the Venerable Order (the latter was founded by Royal Charter in 1888) signed a joint declaration of recognition and cooperation, though there exists no historical connection between the two orders.
+These buildings are today the home of the Most Venerable Order of St. John of Jerusalem in the British Realm, founded by Royal Charter in 1888 which purchased it during the nineteenth century.
+Though there exists no historical connection between the two Orders, in 1963 the Order of Malta and the Venerable Order signed a joint declaration of recognition and cooperation.
+The museum of the Venerable Order at St John’s Gate contains some exceptional artefacts from the Order of Malta’s history.

 Despite the Reformation and the consequent dissolution of the Grand Priory of England, there were always English, Scots or Irish knights of Malta.
-Until the end of the eighteenth century, most of the Englishmen and Irishmen tended to join the Italian Langue, while Scots usually joined the French Langues.
-Titular Grand Priors were appointed, together with titular Priors of Ireland and Bailiffs of Egle.
-The Order was not without recusant knights, but the last titular Grand Prior of England, Girolamo Laparelli, died in 1815.
+Until the end of the eighteenth century, most of the English and Irish knights tended to join the Italian Langue, while Scots usually joined the French Langue.
+Titular Grand Priors of England were appointed, the last of whom, Girolamo Laparelli, died in 1815.

-The 56th Grand Prior of England, Frà Fredrik Crichton-Stuart, succeeded Frà Matthew Festing, on his election as Grand Master of the Order, in 2008 and held the position until his death on 14 June 2011.
+The 56th Grand Prior of England, Frà Fredrik Crichton-Stuart, succeeded Frà Matthew Festing on his election as Grand Master of the Order, in 2008 and held the position until his death on 14 June 2011.
 The 57th Grand Prior, Ian Scott, was installed on 13 October 2011 and retired in 2019.
 After a time as Procurator, Fra’ Maxwell Rumney was appointed 58th Grand Prior on 25 July 2022.

 The Priory’s offices and Chapter Room are located at 23 Golden Square, London W1F 9JP.
 Most of the Priory’s religious activities are centred on the adjoining church of Our Lady of the Assumption and St Gregory, Warwick Street.